calaldees/teacherEducation/teacherEducation/cpd.md

 ### HOD Department CPD Idea?
 (30min)

 If I was HOD of a computing department.
 I am interested in culture/process.
 I am not too worried about 'raw performance'.
 I am more concerned with proactive attitude and progress.
-I'm training them to leave my team (maybe to run their own department) [sounds crazy, but that's the reality, admit it, run with it].
+I'm training them to leave my team (maybe to run their own department in a few years) [sounds crazy, but that's the reality, admit it, run with it].
+I want them to leave my team with stonking CV!

 Timetabled time (20 hours - half a ks3 class?)